Everything about the Tormented Artist

 The better jobs were library stewardship, museum tutorials, creative workshops, design shop work that included sewing, which would also be paid at minimum wage or close to that.
 The staggering gap between early and processed demands from employees and the minimum wage made me mad.
 I worked so hard and so many hours and I always stayed broke and frustrated, tired and nervous and without any leisure time.

 On the contrary, the work I have been doing in recent years is art.
-I am not rich, and without my partner the situation was difficult, but I make a living, and the peace of mind is wonderful and accompanied by highs of creation and rewarding work.
+I make a living, and the peace of mind is wonderful and accompanied by highs of creation and rewarding work.